Technical Platform on the Measurement and Reduction of Food Loss and Waste (TPFLW)

 The results displayed on the Food Loss and Waste Database will change over time as more information is incorporated into the dataset.
 The preliminary data led to the identification of several knowledge gaps and areas where capacity development is needed:

 Often studies will sum the loss percentages across the supply chain.
-This tends to inflate the overall percentage losses and negate that the quantities of the commodities decrease through the supply chain with respect to losses and other utilizations.
+This tends to inflate the overall percentage losses and negate the fact that the quantities of the commodities decrease through the supply chain with respect to losses and other utilizations.

 The issue of food loss may not be fully captured within national estimates as they often present the lower bound of the problem.
 On the other hand, studies done with small sample sizes may not be fully representative, even though they represent the upper bound of the problem.
+Also to note that, in the case studies, the sample sizes may not be large enough to extrapolate causes and solutions to a general policy prescription.

 The variability in the available data show the need to measure losses carefully and with reliable methods.
 More importantly, the gaps in the data by country, commodity, and for entire tracts of the supply chain call all stakeholders to act to increase the quality and quantity of available data.
 A sound evidence base is critically needed to support good investment and policy decisions.